-In all of these approaches, the arithmetic complexity of each step remains costly, since it requires to compute both the gradient and Hessian of the objective function, and then perform some factorization of the matrix.
-Hessian computations are prohibitively expensive in any large scale setting.

-In this work, we explore a simple possibility for a significant acceleration of second-order schemes in terms of their total arithmetical complexity.
+In this work, we explore a simple possibility for a significant acceleration of second-order schemes in terms of their total arithmetic complexity.
 The idea is to keep a previously computed Hessian (a stale version of the Hessian) for several iterations, while using fresh gradients in each step of the method.
-Therefore, we can save a lot of computational resources reusing the old Hessians.
+Therefore, we can save a lot of computational resources by reusing the old Hessians.
 We call this \textit{lazy Hessian updates}.
 We justify that this idea can be successfully employed in most established second-order schemes, resulting in a provable improvement of the overall performance.

 For general problems\footnote{ Assuming that the cost of computing one Hessian and its appropriate factorization is $d$ times the cost of one gradient step.
 See Examples~\ref{ex:separable}, \ref{ex:auto_diff}, and \ref{ex:finite_diff}. } , the optimal schedule is $m := d$ (update the Hessian every $d$ iterations), where $d$ is the dimension of the problem.
 In these cases, we gain a provable computational acceleration of our methods by a factor $\sqrt{d}$.
 The key to our analysis is an increased value of the regularization constant.
 In a general case, this should be proportional to $mL$, where $L$ is the Lipschitz constant of the Hessian.
 Thus, for the lazy Newton steps, we should regularize our model stronger to balance the possible errors coming from the Hessian inexactness, and so the steps of the method become shorter.
-Fortunately, we save much more in terms of the computational resources, which makes our approach appealing.
+Fortunately, we save much more in terms of overall computational cost, which makes our approach appealing.

 \paragraph{Related Work.}